ankithkunduru/gimbal-control/README.md

 Don’t worry too much about the paper/actual REU part of it.
 ### Outside the lab
+If you get sick for a few weeks (like I was) you may be allergic to sagebrush.
+Take a claritin.
+You also may be having a bad reaction to the water, try bottled for a few days.

 Admin issues.
 Payments get delayed a lot: bug them often.

 Usually we get an airbnb in the last week because summer housing closes after the first week of August.